-At The Center For Anxiety and OCD at GroundWork Counseling in Orlando, we offer Exposure Therapy and Exposure and Response Prevention (ERP) which research has shown are the most effective treatment methods for Obsessive Compulsive Disorder (OCD) and other anxiety disorders.
+At The Center For Anxiety and OCD at GroundWork Counseling in Orlando, we are proud to offer evidence-based Exposure and Response Prevention (ERP) for OCD, and exposure therapy for anxiety disorders.
+Research has shown that this specific type of CBT therapy is the most effective treatment method for Obsessive Compulsive Disorder (OCD) and anxiety disorders.

 Exposure & Response Prevention (ERP) For OCD

 Throughout our website, you have likely read about Cognitive Behavioral Therapy (CBT).
 CBT is a type of mental health therapy that has been shown by research to treat psychological disorders more effectively than other types of therapy.
 Important advances in the field of CBT have led to an extremely effective treatment for Obsessive Compulsive Disorder (OCD).
 This treatment is called Exposure and Response Prevention (ERP).
 Treating OCD with ERP is considered to be one of the single most impressive achievements in the mental health field.
 Just 20 years ago, the prognosis for persons suffering with OCD has changed from poor to very good due to the development of ERP.